d99kris/nmail/README.md

 supports queries with `"quoted strings"`, `+musthave`, `-mustnothave`, `AND` and `OR`.

-Press `<` to exit search results and go back to current folder message list.
+Press `<` or `Left` to exit search results and go back to current folder message list.

 Troubleshooting